MRS D ADAMSON

 Welcome to Year 10

-I aim to support each and every one of the learners with their education, and to encourage positive attitudes to learning and good behaviour in and around school.
-I truly value the support I receive from parents, carers and families, and the relationships we forge – enable our learners to succeed.
+As Year Managers we aim to support each and every one of the learners with their education and to encourage positive attitudes and good behaviour in and around school.

-I have extremely high expectations and demand that all learners give 100% effort in order to make the best progress possible, and ensure they realise and reach their true potential.
-Working together equals success – anything is possible!
+We also manage attendance and deal with any bullying issues that may arise.
+Miss Sood and I have extremely high expectations and demand that all learners give 100% effort in order to make the best progress possible and ensure they reach their

 MISS A SOOD